confluentinc/learn-data-engineering-exercises/README.md

 ## Topics/Tables

 In these exercises, we will be consuming data that is stored in three separate topics.
-These topics will be exposed at Tables in the Confluent Data Streaming Platform.
+These topics will be exposed as Tables in the Confluent Data Streaming Platform.

-We will be modelling a simplified online multiplayer gaming domain.
-It is broken into three topics.
+We will be modelling a simplified online multiplayer **kart-racing game** domain.
+It is broken into three topics:

-- players - Contains details about the players, including: name, username, account creation date, etc.
+- **players** - Contains details about the players, including: name, username, account creation date, etc.
-- games - Contains details about games at the time they are created, including: status, type, map name, max players.
+- **games** - Contains details about races at the time they are created, including: status, race type, track name, and max players.
-- player_activity - Contains details about events that happen in a game.
-They include references to the player and game that correspond with the event.
-Events contain details such as: event type, weapon type, player position.
+- **player_activity** - Contains details about events that happen in a race.
+They include references to the player, opponent, and game that correspond with the event.
+Events contain details such as: event type, powerup type, player position, and opponent involved.

 ## Schemas